An outstanding discovery, this is the legendary c. 1247

 The colophon of the map features Huang's own call for Chinese reunification,

 It has long been the case that the territory of the Central Plains included Yan in the north, with the Great Wall marking the boundary.
 It was only during the Five Dynasties the Shi Jingtang abandoned the Sixteen Prefectures, and offered them to the Khitans.
-It has been over three hundred years, and [this territory] has yet to be return to our possession … And now, east of the passes and south of the Yellow River, a myriad miles of contiguous territory are in rebel hands ….
+It has been over three hundred years, and [this territory] has yet to be returned to our possession … And now, east of the passes and south of the Yellow River, myriad miles of contiguous territory are in rebel hands ….
 How can one not shed tears and sigh deeply because of this?
 This surely fills one with indignation!

 This quote underscores the cultural aspirations of the Southern Song and is consistent with the work of other period poets and scholars who also called for reunification.